An act of government that presumes it knows what is good for everyone mocks omniscience.

 What nation (based on its own cultural belief) has the right to invade another country that chooses to victimize its own citizens.

-This is not meant to suggest America or any nation founded on beliefs in freedom and equal rights should become isolationist.
-To the extent that humanitarian relief may be offered by an outside country, it should be offered.
+Zinn is not suggesting countries should become isolationists.
+He argues that to the extent that humanitarian relief may be offered by an outside country, it should be offered.
 Relief would not include transfer of weapons of war, but aid in goods and services meant to sustain life.
 Outside military intervention in a sovereign country seems destined only to lead to more loss of innocent life.

 Taking Zinn’s observations to heart suggests there is no justification for war or violence against our fellow man.
 However, human nature is what it is.
 Humans choose what they choose; often out of the instinctual desire for money, power, and prestige, rather than any common good.
 Individual cultures are based on memes of the country in which they were born.